We do not inherit the earth from our ancestors, we borrow it for our children.

 - First, read the darn report, or parts of it anyway.
 If you don’t want to read it, ask yourself why!

 - It might also be time to start giving your dollars to environmental groups that have the most impact.
+Organizations like the Sierra Club, Earthjustice, and the Environmental Defense Fund do critical work that needs funding.

 - Support political candidates that make the environment a priority.
 What’s the point in worrying about taxes if the entire planet implodes.